-If you’re a skier from MASH (aka Mid-Atlantic Ski Hell) like me, you’ve done some white knuckled storm chasing up through the Hudson Valley.
+If you’re a skier from MASH — aka Midatlantic Ski Hell — you’ve done some white knuckle storm chasing on I-87 and other routes through the Hudson Valley.

 This afternoon was a challenging drive.
-Before leaving, I knew I had to drive through freezing rain warnings.
-There was ice on the trees and my antenna.
-But somehow the road never got slick.
-The ground was warm enough and the airtemp was not that cold either.
-The storm shown on the NWS county map…there were 2 counties I had to pass through with freezing rain warnings and Northern Warren County is right in the center of the Winter Storm Warning area.
+Before leaving, I knew I had to drive through freezing rain.
+All through the drive, there was ice on the trees and my antenna.
+But somehow the road never really got slick.
+The ground was warm enough and the air temp was not that cold either.
+On the NWS ALY county forecast map there were two counties I had to pass through with freezing rain warnings but Warren County — my destination — was right in the center of the Winter Storm Warning.
 It’s a classic type for me.

-It actually all started for me with St Patricks Day 2007.
-I drove up in 3 consecutive storms that season to get some great skiing.
-The way the storms work, if there is going to be significant potential for snow in the Adirondacks, there’s also a really good chance that the Atlantic or Gulf of Mexico are involved.
+It all started for me on St Patricks Day of 2007.
+That season I drove up in three consecutive storms to get some great skiing.
+If there is going to be potential for significant snow in the Adirondacks, it’s likely that Atlantic or Gulf moisture is involved.

-A storm with good potential for Gore or Whiteface is quite probably pouring a cold rain in New Jersey.
-And somewhere between here and there there’s a transition zone.
-Sometimes the precip will basically go from rain to rain/snow to snow.
+It’s also likely to be pouring a cold rain in the New York metro area.
+Somewhere those two points there’s a transition zone.
+Sometimes the precipitation will go from rain to a rain/snow mix and then over to snow.
 That’s really no problem.
+Other times that transition can be a bit “exciting.”
 Sleet can really jam up your windshield if you don’t have a strategy for keeping it clear.
 Freezing rain can mean really long delays or worse.

 Post Script: In this case, I made it, and the next day was excellent.

 Glad you made it ok, but you may have a hard time sleeping tonight.
 I skied today.
 It was good to finally get some natural snow.
 Have fun!

 Thanks Snowballs.
 Hope you and yours are well!